pmem/pmdk/doc/libpmem2/pmem2_config_set_length.3.md

 source which will be used for mapping alongside the config.
 To retrieve the alignment required for specific instance of *pmem2_source** use **pmem2_source_alignment**(3).
+By default, the length is equal to the size of the file that is being mapped.

 # RETURN VALUE #